Carole Lieberman: Biography

-Video games incident
+Video game statements

-During a February 2011 interview with FOX News, Lieberman claimed that there existed a correlation between violent video games and sexual assault: "The increase in rapes can be attributed in large part to the playing out of [sexual] scenes in video games".
-However, in Wired magazine, journalist Jason Schreier wrote that when asked "multiple times to clarify her comments, she failed to cite a single study, statistic or piece of evidence that proved her point."
+During a February 2011 interview with Fox News, Lieberman claimed that there existed a correlation between violent video games and sexual assault: "The increase in rapes can be attributed in large part to the playing out of [sexual] scenes in video games".
+However, in Wired magazine, journalist Jason Schreier wrote that when asked "multiple times to clarify her comments, she failed to cite a single study, statistic or piece of evidence that proved her point".
 Lieberman eventually responded with a single study to support her case as of February 14, 2011: "Violent Video Game Effects on Aggression, Empathy, and Prosocial Behavior in Eastern and Western Countries: A Meta-Analytic Review".
 However, the article makes no mention of sexual crime.
 Her claims were also ridiculed by Douglas Gentile, a professor at Iowa State University who studies the relationship between media and violence.
-Gentile, who "has been researching violence in media since 1999 [and] has written books and studies about the psychological effects of videogames," said of Lieberman's claims: "I don't know where [she] would get any evidence for this opinion.
+Gentile, who "has been researching violence in media since 1999 [and] has written books and studies about the psychological effects of videogames", said of Lieberman's claims: "I don't know where [she] would get any evidence for this opinion.
 There's really very little to substantiate her claims in research literature."
-The Amazon.com ratings of Lieberman's books plummeted, apparently in response to this controversy.